 Most sump pumps available feature three materials.

 - Cast Iron

-All the best sump pumps will come with cast iron or stainless steel build due to its reliability.
-If you get a submersible sump pump, it will be in a damp condition for the most part.
+A top sump pump will come with a stainless steel or cast iron body due to its reliability.
+If you go for submersible pumps, this type of device will be in a damp condition for the most part.
 So, cast-iron and steel are excellent to withstand such a hostile environment.

-You can choose plastic if you’re looking for light water moving.
+You can choose plastic if you’re considering something reasonably cheap.
 Without cast-iron or steel, it is nearly impossible to get heavy-duty performance from your sump pump.

 - Noise Level

 What if you wake up one fine morning by a noisy pump?
 Well, the start of the day is doomed!

 To avoid these issues of noisy mornings, you need to look for a pump that performs silently.
 Submersible pumps are well known for their slight noise.
 In case you can not withstand this problem, look for some other alternative.